 Funnily enough, the triviality of it all emboldened me to dig a bit deeper, and my curiosity sufficiently piqued, I’m now taking an equally skeptical interest in tarot cards.
 I have no idea if star signs and tarot cards are in any way related but I’m throwing them together under the heading of “things I don’t believe in but am nonetheless enthralled by”.
-Plus, it’s lockdown, if there was ever a time to go down an internet rabbit hole on something, it’s now.

 So join me as we learn what exactly tarot cards are about and how to read them.

 A quick history